Boston College Supplemental Essays

 Boston College Supplemental Essay Prompts:

-6. For Human-Centered Engineering major applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
+5. Human-Centered Engineering (HCE) applicants only: One goal of a Jesuit education is to prepare students to serve the Common Good.
 Human-Centered Engineering at Boston College integrates technical knowledge, creativity, and a humanistic perspective to address societal challenges and opportunities.
 What societal problems are important to you and how will you use your HCE education to solve them?

-Aside from applicants for the Human-Centered Engineering (HCE) major, everyone should respond to one of the Boston College essay prompts.
-Just one!
-Students applying to the HCE major must respond only to the last of the Boston College essay prompts.
+Applicants will write two Boston College essays in their application: one school-specific supplemental essay and the Common App personal essay.
+Aside from applicants for the Human-Centered Engineering (HCE) major, all prospective students must decide which of the Boston College essay prompts to respond to.
+Students applying to the HCE major are required to respond to the last of the Boston College essay prompts.

 Reflection Questions for Boston College Essays